So, you want to manage people?

 Have you thought about what happens when you have your first management role?
 You may have been working away quite happily as part of a team and now the opportunity has arisen where you may have to manage the people you were once your colleagues / friends.
 Organisations constantly give people their first line management role because the individual has been identified as being good at their day job, not necessarily being good with people.
 People skills are a very different skillset to process and tasks.
 This 1-day introduction makes you think about the challenges ahead, and whether managing people is right for you.
 There are many people who are in management positions who shouldn’t be!
 Not because they are bad at it (well, sometimes!) but because they just wanted to be good at their role, and then they become the ‘reluctant manager’.

 Managing people can be the best job in the world, or the worst.
 No-one tells you what it’s like until you find out for yourself!
 ‘You’ll be fine’ is all you may get.
 You now have the opportunity to find out in advance!
-This can save you and your organisation time and effort.
-You will build your personal management profile throughout the day to understand your brand as a manager.
+This can save you and your organisation time, effort and stress.

 Full details below or download flyer.